 In addition, certain foods are regarded as having therapeutic properties in TCM.
-For example, if you’re feeling tired, you might like to add some goji berries to your morning smoothie or to munch on them as an afternoon snack because in TCM they’re traditionally believed to relieve fatigue by supporting kidney health – that’s why you’ll also find them in Fusion Kidney Tonic.
+For example, if you're feeling tired, you might like to add some goji berries to your morning smoothie or to munch on them as an afternoon snack because in TCM they're traditionally believed to support the health of the kidneys and relieve fatigue when kidney yang is deficient in TCM - that's why you'll also find them in Fusion Kidney Tonic.

 Red, the colour of summer

 Goji berries are red, which is the colour of summer in TCM.
 Other red foods that are great to include in your diet at this time of year include tomatoes, cherries, and strawberries.
 Also consider watermelon, which is traditionally considered both cooling and detoxifying in TCM.